NavaraCloudServices/github-copilot-groundschool/exercisefiles/README.md

     - 051424548 - invalid
     - 262868303 - invalid

   > NOTE: Use above information inside a comment in your server code file.
-In this case, you may want to see multiple solutions from Copilot to pick the one that best fits the way to calculate the letter.
-In order to see the firs 10 suggestions from Copilot press `ctrl + enter`.
+In this case, you may want to see multiple solutions from GitHub Copilot to pick the one that best fits the way to calculate the letter.
+In order to see the firs 10 suggestions from GitHub Copilot press `ctrl + enter`.

 ### Exercise 3: GitHub Copilot Chat and prompting

 >The goal of this exercise is to get familiar with the GitHub Copilot Chat feature and extend the server with additional features.

-You can ask Copilot Chat to give code suggestions, explain code, generate unit tests, and suggest code fixes.
+You can ask GitHub Copilot Chat to give code suggestions, explain code, generate unit tests, and suggest code fixes.
 To open the chat view, click the chat icon in the activity bar or press `Control+Command+i` (Mac) / `Ctrl+Alt+i` (Windows/Linux).

 Implement the following methods: